 Learn how to improve the sound of your powered computer speakers.
 Our tips and tricks will help you get better sound for your desktop music system.
 From simple set up tips to aftermarket stands, our ideas will bring out the best sound from your powered speakers....

 M24 and M25 Powered Speakers Review & Comparison

 Company & Product Overview

-While today’s review is on Peachtree’s latest products, we felt like it would be fun to go over a little bit of history.
+While today’s comparison is on the Peachtree Audio M24 & M25 computer speakers, we felt like it would be fun to go over a little bit of history.

 About a year later, David Solomon and Jim Spainhour dropped by our Raleigh store with their first product: a new integrated amp called the Decco.
 When we hooked it up, we felt it sounded like it should sell for at least 5 times its modest price.
 Right then, Audio Advice became one of the very first Peachtree Audio dealers.

 What was unique about this little integrated amp, beyond the fact that it sounded so good, was the fact that it was a pioneer in the computer music realm.
 That very first Decco had a great DAC built-in.
 The team at Peachtree back then had (and still does today) some really good sets of ears to compare various DAC technologies and come up with a combination that sounds really great.

 The revolutionary thing about the Decco was that you could access the DAC in several different ways.
 There was a Toslink or optical digital input, which was very popular then and still today, and a coax or RCA digital input, which again is still popular today.
 But the part that made it one of the best amps for computer music was its USB input.
 This meant you could run a cable right out of your computer where all your music was stored and take advantage of the great DAC inside the Decco.